Communities

 When a household electrifies, they open up a range of financial, health and environmental benefits.
 When a community electrifies, that impact can be exponential: lower emissions, cleaner air, a supported local economy and more collective power.

-We can provide support, resources and guidance for these groups, but we need more people to provide the passion so we can build a national electrification movement from the bottom up.
+We can provide support, resources and guidance for community groups, but we need more people to provide the passion so we can build a national electrification movement from the bottom up.

 So plug yourself in and let’s make New Zealand more electric!